public-apis/public-apis/CONTRIBUTING.md

 * `X-Mashape-Key` - _the name of the header which may need to be sent
 * No - _the API requires no authentication to run_

+Please continue to follow the alphabetical ordering that is in place.

 ##Pull Request

 After you've created a branch on your fork with your changes, it's time to [make a pull request][pr-link]!